 Textile Center is located in the heart of the new Towerside Innovation District, which extends from the University of Minnesota Twin Cities campus east into St. Paul.
 Towerside is “the only duly designated innovation district in the Twin Cities with the intent to mix entrepreneurs, residents, researchers, developers and businesses with a new, restorative, healthy and arts-inspired community.”
 As the only center of its kind in the region, Textile Center contributes to this goal.

-Anchor tenants include the Weavers Guild of Minnesota and 30 member guild organizations that use the Center’s space for meetings and events throughout the year.
+More than 20 textile guilds use the Center’s space and services to support its activities throughout the year.
 Textile Center programs more than 200 classes a year for all skill-levels and year-round youth programming which includes the Youth Fiber Art Guild™.
 Patrons flock from around the region to attend the annual World’s Largest Textile Garage Sale, in which volunteers help repurpose donations of textile materials and sell back to the community at inexpensive prices.